MrSzasz/VSCode_JSON-to-TS-converter/README.md

 ---

-Enjoying the _JSON to TS_ extension?
+Enjoying the _JSON to TS Converter_ extension?
 Share your feedback!
 Your support is greatly appreciated.